SystemsApproach/private5g/ran.rst

 plane in question is the 3GPP control plane, where the CU-U realizes a pipeline for user traffic and the CU-C focuses on control message signaling between Mobile Core and the disaggregated RAN components (as well as to the UE).
-The O-RAN specified interfaces between these disaggregated components are also shown in :numref:`Figure %s
-<fig-disagg2>`.

 .. _fig-disagg2:
 .. figure:: figures/sdn/Slide8.png